 Siemens Mobility opens modern headquarters and creates 500 jobs!

-Allach, Deutschland - On July 7, 2025, the time had finally come: Siemens Mobility opened its brand new headquarters in Allach, Munich.
-With an impressive investment of 250 million euros in the past two years, the location presents itself as one of the most modern train factories in Europe.
+On July 7, 2025, the time had finally come: Siemens Mobility opened its brand new headquarters in Allach, Munich.
+With an impressive investment of €250 million over the last two years, the site is set to be one of the most modern train factories in Europe.
 The new building, which has more than tripled the office space, offers space for over 2,500 employees and creates more than 500 new jobs.
-Süddeutsche Zeitung reports that Bavarian political prominence was also present at the ceremonial opening, including Prime Minister Markus Söder, Minister of Economics Hubert Aiwanger and Munich Mayor Dieter Reiter.
+South German newspaper reports that Bavarian political celebrities were also present at the ceremonial opening, including Prime Minister Markus Söder, Economics Minister Hubert Aiwanger and Munich Mayor Dieter Reiter.

-The future of the rail industry
+The future of the railway industry

-a win for the region
+A win for the region